 And the above patterns can be combined – for example, you can have a Seal Lynx Mitted with a blaze Ragdoll cat.

-What is a seal mitted Ragdoll?
+What Is a Seal Mitted Ragdoll?

-The bicolor Ragdoll is a sought after color pattern and is one of the three accepted color patterns of the Ragdoll Cat breed.
-When looking at show quality, there are two ideal marking patterns: Minimal white and maximum white.Minimal white marked bicolor ragdolls have the pink paw pads and noses.
-They have an inverted and symmetrical V in the mask and almost the whole back is colored.
+The bicolor Ragdoll is a sought-after color pattern and is one of the three accepted color patterns of the Ragdoll Cat breed.
+When looking at show quality, there are two ideal marking patterns: Minimal white and maximum white.
+Minimal white marked bicolor ragdolls have pink paw pads and noses.
+They have an inverted and symmetrical V in the mask, and almost the whole back is colored.
 There is white on the front and back legs and a long white strip that goes from just under the chin to the underside base of the tail.
-Some of the point coloration could be visible.
+Some of the point colorations could be visible.

-The seal Ragdoll is typically the most popular Ragdoll type among cat owners, with the blue one coming in close on the second position.
-The grey coat makes their blue eyes pop even more, making them absolutely stunning.You’ll find this grey coloring around the nose area, the back, and on the paw pads.
-This grey shading gradually turns to white towards the stomach area.These beautiful blue Ragdolls will often come in various patterns, such as Blue Tortie, Blue Colorpoint, Blue Lynx Mitted and Blue Lynx Bicolor.
+The seal Ragdoll is typically the most popular Ragdoll type among cat owners, with the blue one coming in close in the second position.
+The grey coat makes their blue eyes pop even more, making them stunning.
+You’ll find this grey coloring around the nose area, the back, and the paw pads.
+This grey shading gradually turns to white towards the stomach area.
+These beautiful blue Ragdolls will often come in various patterns, such as Blue Tortie, Blue Colorpoint, Blue Lynx Mitted, and Blue Lynx Bicolor.

 In the maximum white marked bicolor there is, as the name suggests, more white than color.
 The color forms what looks like a saddle on the back of the feline.
-Paw pads and nose is pink and belly and legs are completely white.
-The mask extends past the eyes.Ragdoll kittens are born white and their colors deepen as they age.
-There are numerous colors that the bicolor ragdoll can come in: seal, flame, blue, and tortie.
-They can come in the lynx or non lynx pattern.
-Read more about Ragdoll cat colors and patterns here.
+The paw pads and nose are pink, and the belly and legs are white.
+The mask extends past the eyes.
+Ragdoll kittens are born white, and their colors deepen as they age.

-It really depends on several things:
+It depends on several things:

 Ragdoll Genetics - were their parents fluffy?